MatheusIkenaga/OmniStack11-Be-The-Hero/README.md

 # OmniStack11-Be-The-Hero
 Project "Be The Hero" by RocketSeat in the Eleventh edition of "Semana OmniStack"

-This app was made for ONGs share your cases with values and a "Hero" find this cases and pay for the cause
+This app was made for ONGs share your cases with values and a "Hero" find the cases and pay for the cause

 It was made using Node.js, ReactJS and React Native <b>in five days</b>